mz2/Syncpoint-API/docs/hacking.md

 ## Running the tests

-If you run `node test/pairing.js` it will attempt to exercise the same code paths as a mobile device that is connecting to the cluster for the first time.
+If you run `node test/testFacebookPairing.js` it will attempt to exercise the same code paths as a mobile device that is connecting to the cluster for the first time, via Facebook.

 Coming soon will be tests around the channel management facilities.